Wovember is no longer an annual blog campaign, please see update at the bottom of the page.

 Why @wovemberwool is so important.
 There are so many things wrong with this label – where to start?
 And can you imagine the public outcry if a label said “lovingly crafted beef hamburger” and it only had 6 percent beef?
 Keep up the great work @knit_british and @knitsonik so glad you are highlighting the small but vital British producers, farmers and artists.

-Instigated in 2011 by Drs Kate Davies and Felicity Ford in response to their frustrations at the misuse of the words “WOOL” and “WOOLLEN” in garment descriptions and joined by Tom van Deijnen in 2012 and 2013, Wovember today is continued by Dr Felicity Ford and Louise Scollay.
+Instigated in 2011 by Drs Kate Davies and Felicity Ford in response to their frustrations at the misuse of the words “WOOL” and “WOOLLEN” in garment descriptions and joined by Tom van Deijnen in 2012 and 2013.
+Louise Scollay joined Felix in 2014 and the blog campaign continued until 2017

-Each year we continue the original aims of the Wovember mission: to reinstate the true value of those terms by linking them with the animals and people who raise, produce and process our WOOL.
-We are joined by fellow Wovemberists across the world who love wool as much as we do.
+Each year we continued the blog with the original aims of the Wovember mission: to reinstate the true value of those terms by linking them with the animals and people who raise, produce and process our WOOL.
+We were joined by fellow Wovemberists across the world who love wool as much as we do.

 WOVEMBER is about…